Job Offer Letter

 It is critical to include the University’s required language regarding federal requirements for I-9 compliance in all job offer letters.
 Please refer to the OHR website for specific language and offer letter templates.

 Selecting H-1B Dates

 Departments may wish to obtain the H-1B approval for as long a timeframe as possible to avoid paying the costs associated with annual H-1B renewals, if the position is expected to continue.
 This must be weighed against the possibility that the employee will not perform satisfactorily or the funding for the position will not continue.
-In such cases, the contract language is intended to protect the University from contract claims by employees who might claim they are guaranteed employment for the length of the H-1B approval.

-It is essential to note that the employer may be responsible for the reasonable costs of return transportation of the H-1B employee to their last place of foreign residence if the employee is dismissed for any reason by the employer before the end date on the H-1B Approval Notice.
+The employer may be responsible for the reasonable costs of return transportation of the H-1B employee to their last place of foreign residence if the employee is dismissed for any reason by the employer before the end date on the H-1B Approval Notice.
 As part of the application process, the department signifies an understanding of these conditions by signing a Certification Statement and agrees that the department shall provide the necessary costs of return transportation should this situation occur.